freeCodeCamp/freeCodeCamp/guide/english/mathematics/cross-product/index.md

 In set theory, a cross product of two sets is a binary operation performed on sets, which outputs a result set.
 It is denoted by the symbol X. Sometimes it is also called as Cartesian Product after mathematician Rene Descartes.
+Each element of A is paired with each element of B.

 <pre><code>
 A X B = {(a, b) | a &isin; A and b &isin; B}